mlhommet/demo-algolia/README.md

 ## Kickstart react project (45min) ##
 - use algolia ecommerce demo template
-- setup coding style (lint) for VS studio
+- setup Algolia Coding guidelines (lint) for VS studio

 ## Development (2h) ##
 - drawing the UI on paper
 - work on Refinement filters:
     - Genre sort strategy: order alphabetically, then by count
     - Ratings: out-of-the-box `RatingMenu`
-    - Actors: order by number of roles ("famousness"), then alphabetically; make the facet searchable due to the large number of actors.
+    - Actors: order by number of roles ("famousness"), then alphabetically; make the facet searchable due to the large number of actors
 - work on Hits display
 - add a "no-result" display policy
 - CSS styling

 ## Write doc and publish website (30min) ##
 # Potential next steps #